-In his work as an anchor and reporter, Mayne has become well known for his offbeat style, dry humor, and unique sayings.
-His most prominent roles have been on SportsCenter, ESPN2’s motorsports show, RPM 2Night and hosting both seasons of the sports trivia game show 2-Minute Drill.
-In his “The Mayne Event” segments on Sunday NFL Countdown his creativity and deadpan delivery distinguish his work while discussing topics such as why quarterbacks lick their fingers and Martha Stewart’s Super Bowl taco recipe.
+In his work as an anchor and reporter, Mayne has become well known for his offbeat style, dry humor, and unique sayings (“thanks for having electricity”) and home run calls (“I am amused by the simplicity of this game!”).
+Although he stands out in the studio – his most prominent roles have been on SportsCenter, the former ESPN2 motorsports show, rpm2night and hosting both seasons of the sports trivia game show 2-Minute Drill – it truly shines in features, often humorous and currently his primary vehicle as a commentator at ESPN.
+His popular “The Mayne Event” segments on Sunday NFL Countdown ranged from the fourth grader who wore a Brett Favre jersey for 600 days to the “real reason” quarterbacks lick their fingers to making nachos with Martha Stewart and highlighted his creativity and deadpan delivery that has distinguished his career’s work.

 From 2008 – 2011, he produced and starred in an original scripted series on ESPN.com titled Mayne Street.
 Mayne played himself in a fictionalized version of life at the center of sports television.
 In 2011, he shifted gears and debuted Kenny Mayne’s Wider World of Sports on ESPN.com.
-The web series takes a look at unusual sports from exotic and distant locales around the world.
+Inspired by the iconic Wide World of Sports on ABC in days gone by, it looked at unusual sports from exotic and distant locales around the world.

-For many years until 2011, Mayne also hosted ESPN’s horse racing coverage, for which he was honored in 2006 with the Old Hilltop Award for excellence in covering thoroughbred racing from the Maryland Horse Breeders Association.
+For many years until 2011, Mayne also hosted ESPN’s horse racing coverage, a life-long passion, for which he was honored in 2006 with the Old Hilltop Award for excellence in covering thoroughbred racing from the Maryland Horse Breeders Association.

-Mayne had a series of positions before joining ESPN.
-He got his start in local news in Las Vegas and later Seattle as a news writer, weekend sports anchor and weekday news reporter.
-As an anchor, Mayne was known for his unique style which included his “Dog Days of Summer Score Dog” segment where he used his dog to help report baseball scores.
+Mayne began his television career at KLVX-TV (a PBS affiliate) in Las Vegas, Nevada, as a reporter in 1982.
+He worked for KSTW-TV in the Tacoma/Seattle market from 1982-89, serving as a production assistant (1982-83), news writer (1983-86) and weekend sports anchor and weekday news reporter (1986-89).
+As an anchor, Mayne was known for his offbeat style which included his “Dog Days of Summer Score Dog” segment, in which he used his dog to help give baseball scores.